open-contracting/cove-ocds/docs/index.rst

     python manage.py compilemessages
     python manage.py runserver

 This will make the test site available on the local machine only.
-If you are running in some kind of container, you may need to do:
+If you are running in some kind of container, or on a remote development machine you will need to run:

 .. code:: bash

-    python manage.py runserver 0.0.0.0:8000
+    ALLOWED_HOSTS='XXX.XXX.XXX.XXX' python manage.py runserver 0.0.0.0:8000

+where XXX.XXX.XXX.XXX is the IP address that you'll be using to access the running service.

 Commandline interface
 ---------------------